 How to Create a New View in Google Analytics

 This is not a new tip.
-For about 12 years, every GA influencer has touted the importance of having multiple views in your account.
+Since about 2005, every GA influencer has touted the importance of having multiple views in your account.
 And yet, I audit many accounts that have just one view.

 When you first set up a property, Google Analytics creates one default view – the All Web Site Data view.
 When I see no other view in an account, I know I’m dealing with an unsophisticated set-up.

 At a minimum, you should set up three (of the available 25) views: